Bianca St-Georges: Chicago Red Stars

+North Carolina Courage

+In January 2024, St-Georges signed a two-year contract with the North Carolina Courage.
+She scored two goals on her debut on the opening matchday, coming on in the 74th minute and scoring the Courage's third and fourth goals in a 5–1 win against Houston Dash on March 16.
+She made 22 appearances for the Courage, 8 as a starter, and scored 3 goals with 1 assist.
+In February 2025, she mutually agreed to end her contract with the Courage after one season with the team.

+Utah Royals

+St-Georges joined the Utah Royals in March 2025, signing a one-year deal as a free agent.
+She scored on her debut in the season opener, receiving a long ball from goalkeeper Mandy McGlynn before netting the opening goal in a 1–1 draw against Bay FC on March 15.

 International career

 St.Georges began playing with the Canada U17 team at the 2013 CONCACAF Women's U-17 Championship, helping them to win the silver medal and subsequently at the 2014 FIFA U-17 Women's World Cup.

 She also was a part of the Canada U20 team U-20 team that won silver at the 2015 CONCACAF Women's U-20 Championship and played at the 2016 FIFA U-20 Women's World Cup.

 She was invited to the Canadian senior team camp for the first time in February 2021.
 However, during the camp she suffered a meniscus tear in her knee (the opposite knee from her previous injury in 2019).
-She made her debut for the Canadian senior team on June 11, 2021 in a friendly against the Czech Republic.
+She made her debut for the Canadian senior team on June 11, 2021, in a friendly against the Czech Republic.
 She was one of the final cuts from the team ahead of the 2020 Olympics (held in 2021), where Canada won gold.